jrentschler-jpg/SpringMVCFilmCRUD/README.md

 ####Aaron Cottrell:
 Working with GET and POST Methods within the Controller.
 Knowing when to request a parameter and when not to.
 So many small details to get wrong at this point.
 Errors and more errors.
 Time Zone for the SSL statement one was a doozy.
 I am still pretty hopeless when it comes to HTML formatting so thank goodness for Jourdan & David working on those parts of the JSP files for us and at least now I have some templates to work off of.
 UML-like planning probably would have been helpful.
 We probably also could have benefitted from writing J-unit test methods so that we didn't need to test the site on server over and over again.
 I'm still not really sure on how to write those tests when the return is a ModelandView object.

+Getting a fully working site took longer than normal but there was so much to work through.
+I know all of us had more ideas for functionality that got set aside due to the amount of time it took us to get through the end of the main user stories.

 ####David Daniels: